osisoft/Edge-Data-Store-Docs/content/logging/system-logging.md

 ## Change logging configuration

-To change the logging configuration, follow these steps:
+To change the logging configuration:

 1. Edit the message logging configuration JSON file that you want to update the parameters as needed.
 For example, the `System_Logging.json` file: